gbeckers/Birdwatcher/docs/index.rst

 Utrecht University.
 It is open source, freely available under the `New BSD License
 <https://opensource.org/licenses/BSD-3-Clause>`__ terms.
 Despite its name,
 Birdwatcher is not just for birds!
-We've used it successfully to analyze dog behavior and it can work for any moving subject.
+We've used it successfully to analyze dog behavior and works on any moving subject.

 Code can be found on GitHub: https://github.com/gbeckers/Birdwatcher .